ridarafisyed/ridarafisyed/README.md

 [![Website](https://img.shields.io/website?label=aurteck.com&style=for-the-badge&url=https%3A%2F%2Ftuomokankaanpaa.com)](https://aurteck.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/tumee?color=1DA1F2&logo=twitter&style=for-the-badge)](https://www.linkedin.com/company/aurtecks/)

-I'm a passionate, creative, and hardworking full stack web developer 5 years plus’ experience.
+I'm a passionate, creative, and hardworking full stack web developer 5 years plus’ experience with 8,064 coding hours.
 Open to handling any challenge in my way, I can make your website beautiful and fully functional.
 Experience in static, dynamic, and CMS websites.
 I have a strong background in front-end, back-end and project management.
 I have a deep understanding of technologies, platforms and approaches required to build a quality digital solution

 ### My Skills/Services include, but are not limited to:
 <ul>